tfabris/BlueGigaEmpeg/README.md

 After the latest version of the BlueGigaEmpeg.ino sketch is successfully uploaded to the Arduino, look at the output in the Serial Monitor again.
 The top section of the output should list the RX and TX buffer sizes near the beginning, and indicate that they are good.
+An error message will appear if the serial port buffer sizes are not good.

 Close the Arduino IDE and remove the USB cable.
 The USB cable should be disconnected during normal operation of the BlueGigaEmpeg module.